Brahialis0209/gui-qt/README.md

 - Also, if the dimension of the problem = 2, (two variables), then the application will suggest constructing a graph of iterations <br>
   when finding the optimal solution.
 - Use the magnifier in the panel to enlarge the image.
+- If the application reported an algorithm loop, then you will be asked to remove the restrictions on the variable - change to `any`
+### Requirements for the task conditions
+- Make sure your constraint matrix is full rank.

 # Reference in Russian